|The MAPsport SHOP

 MAPsport Shoesize Table to help with this, and we'll leave it online.

 For mail order phone (04) 566 2645, or write to at 5 Atahu Grove, Lower Hutt 5010.
-We'll invoice with the goods, and you can pay by bank transfer or old-fashioned cheque.
+We'll invoice with the goods, and you can pay by bank transfer.
 Prices shown include GST.